High performance, runtime registry

 Schema Registry

-In the messaging and event streaming world, data that is published to topics and queues often must be serialized or validated using a schema (e.g., Apache Avro, JSON Schema, or Google Protocol Buffers).
-Schemas can be packaged in each application, but it is often a better architectural pattern to instead register schemas in an external system and then reference them from each application.
+In the messaging and event streaming world, data published to topics and queues often must be serialized or validated using a schema, for example, Apache Avro, JSON Schema, or Google Protocol Buffers.
+Schemas can be packaged in each application, but it is often a better architectural pattern to register schemas in an external system and then reference them from each application instead.
 A schema registry provides the following benefits:

 • Potential to upgrade producers without upgrading consumers